apify/apify-docs/sources/platform/storage/request_queue.md

 ### Python API client {#python-api-client}

-Apify's [Python API client](/api/client/python) (`apify-client`) allows you to access your request queues from any Python application, whether it is running on the Apify platform or externally.
+The Apify [Python API client](/api/client/python) (`apify-client`) allows you to access your request queues from any Python application, whether it is running on the Apify platform or externally.

 After importing and initiating the client, you can save each request queue to a variable for easier access.